Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 The first thing anyone notices is how your roof complements your home.
 Wood shakes, with their thick, rugged texture, lend a home a unique, rustic character.
 Their hand-split appearance is a natural fit for traditional styles like Craftsman, Tudor, or Victorian homes.
 On the other hand, wood shingles offer a more refined and classic look.
 Because they are sawn smooth and uniform, they create clean lines that work well with a wide range of styles, from charming Cape Cods to stately Colonials.
 Their tailored appearance offers natural warmth without sacrificing a polished finish for your residential roofing project.

-Factoring in the Puget Sound Climate
+Choosing for the Puget Sound Climate

 Here in the Puget Sound, our roofs have to put up with a lot of rain, wind, and moss.
 Both shakes and shingles are up to the task, but their construction gives them slightly different strengths.
 Cedar shakes, being thicker and more irregular, are exceptionally tough.
 They naturally resist impacts and high winds, making them a great choice for homes that face the brunt of our seasonal storms.
 The thickest options, known as heavy hand-split shakes, provide the best possible protection.
 Proper installation is key to preventing moisture-related issues in our damp climate, ensuring your roof can dry out and last for years.